Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/resource/resourcegroups/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Resource Groups using Azure SDK for Golang."
+description: "These code samples will show you how to manage Resource Groups resource of Resource service using Azure SDK for Golang."
 urlFragment: resource-groups
 ---

-# Getting started - Managing Resource Groups using Azure Golang SDK
+# Getting started - Managing Resource Groups resource of Resource service using Azure Golang SDK

-These code samples will show you how to manage Resource Groups using Azure SDK for Golang.
+These code samples will show you how to manage Resource Groups resource of Resource service using Azure SDK for Golang.

 ## Features